The Intelligence Gap

 Written by William McGehee

-For three decades, greenhouse advancement meant better hardware: tighter glass, more responsive actuators, faster climate computers.
+For three decades, greenhouse advancement meant better hardware, tighter glass, more sensors, more complex climate computers.
 But as facilities scale to 20+ hectares and energy/labor pressures intensify, the limiting factor has shifted.
 Growers no longer lack data, they lack the speed and depth of interpretation.

 The winners in the coming decade will be those who move beyond dashboards to a dedicated reasoning layer, one that continuously explains cause and effect, surfaces root causes, and delivers protocol-aligned recommendations in natural language.
 By operationalizing the lead grower’s expertise at scale, this approach reclaims hours, reduces variability, and unlocks yield and efficiency gains that dashboards or point-solutions alone cannot deliver.